-1. Patients with ventricular assist devices and other implanted medical equipment.

-Provider: Order/Treatment: Order Type: EMR 1.
-Administer Oxygen as needed to assure adequate Oxygenation.
-S - Standing Pulse Oximetry may be unreliable, but strive for SpO2 94-99%.
-2. If patient is unconscious carefully evaluate for reversible causes prior to initiating CPR - chest compressions may cause irreversible damage to devices.
-PRIOR TO CPR - check reference guide to see if CPR is allowed for the particular device that the patient has.
-2. Identify and attempt to contact the patient's primary caretaker (spouse, guardian, etc) as well as their VAD coordinator as early as possible.
-EMT 3.
-Work with the caregiver, patient, and VAD coordinator to S - Standing determine if the problem is related to the implanted device.
-If so, attempt to arrange transport to the patient's VAD center.
-4. When transporting the patient, for whatever reason, ensure to transport all available VAD equipment with the patient (spare batteries, troubleshooting equipment, replacement parts, etc).
-5. Utilize end-tidal CO2 to assess quality of ventilation and perfusion.
-Provide supplemental Oxygen to ensure optimal perfusion.
-AEMT 6.
-If patient is demonstrating signs of hypoperfusion (altered LOC, S - Standing poor ETCO2, etc) administer 250 cc bolus of NS every 5 min until improvement is noted or signs of circulatory overload are found.
+Criteria: Patients with ventricular assist devices and other implanted medical equipment E M If patient is unconscious carefully evaluate for reversible causes prior to initiating CPR - chest compressions may cause irreversible damage to devices.
+PRIOR TO CPR - check reference guide to see if CPR is allowed for patient's particular indwelling medical device R Identify and attempt to contact the patient's primary caretaker (spouse, guardian, etc) as well as their VAD coordinator as early as possible Work with the caregiver, patient, and VAD coordinator to determine if the problem is related to the implanted device.
+If so, attempt to arrange transport to patient's VAD center B Ensure to transport all available VAD equipment with the patient (spare batteries, troubleshooting equipment, replacement parts, etc) Utilize end-tidal CO2 to assess quality of ventilation and perfusion.
+Provide supplemental Oxygen to ensure optimal perfusion A If patient is demonstrating signs of hypoperfusion, administer 250 cc bolus of NS q 5 min until improvement is noted

-1. Patients with properly functioning VAD's may NOT have a detectable pulse, normal blood pressure, or Oxygen Saturation.

-2. Patient's with medical or trauma situations not related to a device malfunction should be treated traditionally.
+- 1. Patients with properly functioning VAD's may NOT have a detectable pulse, normal blood pressure, or Oxygen Saturation - 2.
+Patients with medical or trauma situations not related to a device malfunction should be treated traditionally.
 For example, a diabetic who has a VAD and has hypoglycemia is treated traditionally.
-Also, a VAD patient involved in a motor vehicle crash should be treated and transported using standard trauma triage guidelines.
+Also, a VAD patient suffering from a traumatic injury should be treated and transported using standard trauma triage guidelines - 3.
+Please refer to http://mylvad.com/content/ems and see the reference section for a color-coded guide to various devices that are on the market